julianobressan/atcm/README.md

-# ATCM
+# Air Traffic Control Manager
 ![System architecture](https://reportercoragem.com.br/wp-content/uploads/2018/10/Dia-Mundial-do-Controlador-de-Tr%C3%A1fego-A%C3%A9reo.jpg)

-An Air Traffic Control Manager

 The proposal is to implement a basic system to management of air traffic control.
 The software was developed with pure PHP, using some basic components open source available on http://packagist.org.
-For persistance of date was chosen MySQL database system.
+For persistance of data was chosen MySQL database system.
 The software was developed using techniques of clean code and best practices for programming, like PHP Standard Recommendations, Test-driven development and Domain-Driven Design.

 ## Development environment and resources